Flask-Finance/contracts/README.md

 # StakingContract
+A contract that manages staking and unstaking of tokens, enabling users to participate in asset staking and earn rewards.

 - **constructor(address _tokenContractAddress):** Initializes the contract by setting the address of the TokenContract.
 - **stake(uint256 amount):** Allows users to stake a specified amount of tokens.
 The tokens are transferred from the user to the contract, and the user's balance and the total staked amount are updated.
 The staking timestamp is recorded.
 - **unstake():** Allows users to unstake their tokens if the lock-up period has ended.
 The tokens are transferred back to the user, and the user's balance and the total staked amount are adjusted accordingly.